Buying Space, Not Keywords

 “Nike Pegasus vs Hoka Clifton” · “best carbon plate shoes 2026” · “Brooks Ghost 16 review”

-This is the key grounding mechanism.
 The advertiser doesn’t need to understand the geometry.
-They just need to read three example queries and ask: are these my customers?
+Read three example queries, ask: are these my customers?

 Choose a direction.
-The system presents suggestions at two scales — fine-tuning adjustments and exploratory jumps — each with example content and a price tag:
+Suggestions at two scales, each with examples and a price tag:

 Nearby adjustments: